-Our top reason why your strategy shouldn’t be based on competitors
+Our top reason why your strategy should be based on customers

 It’s one of the first things I learned in business: analyse the surrounding environment and competitors and from there, work out what your opportunities are.

 As you may already know, competitor analyses are useful as benchmarks, but we really shouldn’t rely solely on them, especially when developing a business and brand.
 Your desire to simply outdo the competition shouldn’t drive your strategy.
 As business leaders, our aim is to be proactive in our strategy creation, not reactive; and to be customer-focused, and not competitor-focused.
-There is one major problem with having such a tight focus on competitors.
+There is one major draw-card with having your focus on customers, not competitors.

-The #1 problem with having a competitor-focus is: getting held back
+The #1 drawcard with having a customer-focus is: not getting held back

 As business leaders, we can’t afford to make the mistake I did in the running race.
 We can’t fix our gazes behind us or to the side to see where our competitors are, what they’re doing or how they’re going with the race.
 If we do, we lose momentum, we slow down, we can get overconfident, and then end up discouraged as they leave us in the dust.
 ‘This sounds easy,’ you might scoff, ‘of course, I wouldn’t get too fixated on what other people are doing,’ yet, unfortunately, we see dozens of businesses of various sizes falling into the habit of hyper-focusing on competitor strategies.